securityfirst/tent-content/contents_ru/travel/kidnapping/expert/first-steps.md

 [Title]: # (Первые шаги)
 [Order]: # (14)

-If kid
-ap occurs, the orga
-isatio
- should immediately set up a crisis ma ageme t team, i
- HQ if possible.
-It should be made clear at o ce which ma ager has respo sibility for ma agi g the i cide
+If kidnap occurs, the organisation should immediately set up a crisis management team, in HQ if possible.
+It should be made clear at once which manager has responsibility for managing the incident.
+That manager should then consider the following actions, depending on the circumstances and his or her assessment of the best course of action:
-t.
-That ma
-ager should the
- co
-sider the followi
-g actio
-s, depe
-di
-g o
- the circumsta
-ces a
-d his or her assessme
-t of the best course of actio
-:

-*   I
-form the local police a
-d other appropriate authorities
+*   Inform the local police and other appropriate authorities
-*   I
-form all releva
-t parties of the
-ame a
-d co
-tact details of the i
-cide
-t ma
-ager.
-Request that
-o actio
- be take
- i
- relatio
- to the i
-cide
-t without prior agreeme
-t with him or her.
-*   Co
-tacti
+*   Inform all relevant parties of the name and contact details of the incident manager.
+Request that no action be taken in relation to the incident without prior agreement with him or her.
-g Next of Ki
+*   Contacting Next of Kin.
-.
 This should be a top priority.
-Failure to do this quickly ca damage the relatio ship of trust with the staff member's family, particularly if they first hear the ews through the media.
-This could the make the ma ageme t of the crisis much more difficult.
+Failure to do this quickly can damage the relationship of trust with the staff member's family, particularly if they first hear the news through the media.
+This could then make the management of the crisis much more difficult.
-*   A
-sweri
-g e
-quiries from the press
+*   Answering enquiries from the press
-*   Keepi
-g co
-tact with all releva
-t staff a
-d other age
-cies
-*   Providi
-g 24-hour commu
-icatio
-s a
-d loggi
-g all messages a
-d eve
-ts
-*   Marki
-g maps
+*   Keeping contact with all relevant staff and other agencies
+*   Providing 24-hour communications and logging all messages and events
-*   E
+*   Marking maps
-suri
-g that the crisis ma
+*   Ensuring that the crisis management team has sufficient food, water and rest
-ageme
-t team has sufficie
-t food, water a
-d rest